Linux Audio Recording Guide

 X-KDE-SubstituteUID=false

-- start QJackCtl
+- Start QJackCtl

-- Set up FluidSynth to use JACK routing.
+- Configure FluidSynth to use JACK routing

-Audio links
+Audio Links

 Swap left and right audio channels